|

 I must

 pause here.
-Like, once every couple of months or so, as regular as the
+(Again.)
+Once every couple of months or so, as regular as the

 misty moon over the lonely hills, Ill get an e-mail saying Hey

 Adam!
-I bet a battle droid got his arm chopped off in TPM!
+I bet a battle droid got his arm chopped off in The Phantom Menace!
 Sorry,

 folks, but Ill only count it if the hand/arm specifically gets removed